GSA/digitalgov.gov/content/post/2015-11-23-wherever-you-go-there-we-are-the-geolocation-api.md

 date: 2015-11-23 1:00:37 -0400
 title: 'Wherever You Go, There We Are\: the Geolocation API'
-summary: 'No matter how you go mobile, you can meet your user&rsquo;s needs.
+summary: 'No matter how you go mobile, you can meet your user’sneeds.
 Recommendations based on location are plentiful, particularly on native apps.
 But don&rsquo;t fret, agencies with mobile websites\: you can also get in the location customization game.
 Geolocation is a W3C scripting API that can be used with JavaScript in Web browsers.
 In the'
 authors: [awichman, leo-yang]
 categories:
   - API